nhsbsa/nhsbsa-digital-playbook/src/research/assessments.md

 ## What happens afterwards?

-Assessors meet privately in a session known as the ‘wash-up’ to gather their insights and discuss what the team did well and areas to improve.
+Assessors meet privately in a session known as the 'wash-up' to gather their insights and discuss what the team did well and areas to improve.
 They then write a report which they aim to get to the delivery team within 5 days.
 In this report each standard is rated red, amber or green.
 These RAG ratings show whether a service is ready to move to the next phase.

 - All green ratings → the service has passed the assessment and can move to the next phase.
 - Amber or red ratings → this means the assessors have found issues and more work is needed.